 Before we jump into the information, we should acknowledge that coronavirus 2019 is a new virus and there’s a lot experts don’t know yet.
 That’s why it’s important to keep up-to-date.
 By the beginning of April, COVID-19 was detected in 210 countries, with over 1.5 million cases worldwide.
 Experts predict that, in some areas, our new physical distancing habits could last for months, perhaps until a vaccine is found.

 Coronaviruses (CoV) are a large group of related viruses with symptoms ranging from the common cold symptoms to more serious conditions.

 Coronaviruses are common and usually cause mild illnesses, like the common cold.
 You’ll hear the recent outbreak referred to as a “novel” coronavirus, which simply means a “new” virus that didn’t exist in humans before.
 This includes COVID-19, which is causing the 2019/2020 coronavirus disease.
-People who get COVID-19 are cared for differently since it’s significantly more serious than the common cold.
+People who get COVID-19 are cared for differently since it’s significantly more serious than the common cold or flu.